GemCopeland/personal-website/src/pages/home.md

 Member of [Common Knowledge](http://commonknowledge.coop), a not-for-profit worker cooperative that works with grassroots organisers and communities around the world.
 We design and build digital tools to multiply their impact, build power and achieve radical change.

-Part of the [Designers + Cultural Workers](https://twitter.com/UVW_DCW) branch of the trade union United Voices of the World.

 Interested in developing new models for living and working collaboratively, imagining post-precarious futures, building communities, and understanding how digital technology can support these practices.